Amy Wheelecor

 Growth through adversity, post-traumatic growth

-She employs a variety of trauma-focused and informed interventions that include identifying your specific needs for safely and effectively processing trauma experiences.
+Amy employs a variety of trauma-focused and informed interventions that include identifying your specific needs for safely and effectively processing trauma experiences.

 Methods